 02.01 Eligibility – To be eligible for a rebate under this program, a student must:

 a. have enrolled for the first time in an institution of higher education in the fall 1997 semester or later;

 b. request a rebate for coursework related to a first baccalaureate degree received from a general academic teaching institution;

-c. meet Texas residency requirements under Texas Administrative Code Title 19, Part 1, Chapter 21, Subchapter B, Rules 21.21-21.30 (relating to Determining Residence Status) and paid resident tuition at all times while pursuing the degree;
+c. have been a resident of Texas as set forth under Texas Administrative Code, Title 19, Part 1, Chapter 21, Subchapter B, Section 21.24, and have been entitled to pay resident tuition at all times while pursuing the degree;

-d. enrolled for the first time in fall 2005 or later and graduate within four calendar years from the first semester enrolled in a general academic teaching institution for a four-year degree; or graduate within five calendar years for a five-year degree if the degree is in architecture, engineering, or any other program determined by the Texas Higher Education Coordinating Board to require more than four years to complete.
+d. graduate within four calendar years for a four-year degree, or within five calendar years for a five-year degree (if the degree is in architecture, engineering, or any other program determined by the Board to require more than four years to complete), if enrolled for the first time in fall 2005 or later; and

-02.02 Hardship Provisions – Effective for students who enroll for the first time in fall 2005 or later, an otherwise eligible student may qualify for a rebate without satisfying the requirements of Section 02.01 above, if the student earns a baccalaureate degree and the college dean or the supervisor of the College Academic Advising Center certifying the degree has determined, with the completion of the Tuition Rebate Hardship Justification form (Attachment II), that the student has demonstrated a hardship under any of the following conditions:
+02.02 Hardship Provisions – Effective for students who enroll for the first time in fall 2005 or later, an otherwise eligible student may be eligible for a tuition rebate without satisfying the requirements of Section 02.01 above, if the student is awarded a baccalaureate degree and the college dean or the supervisor of the college academic advising center certifying the degree has determined, with the completion of the Tuition Rebate Program – Hardship Justification form (Attachment II), that the student has demonstrated a hardship under any of the following conditions:

 a. a severe illness or other debilitating condition that may affect the student’s academic performance;

 b. an indication that the student is responsible for the care of a sick, injured, or needy person and that the student’s provision of care may affect his or her academic performance; or